 Figure 1 depicts site index trends dependent on formula method and habitat type.
 Climax habitat types such as western red cedar and western hemlock show the greatest discrepancy between the two alternative site index calculations.
-These differences are significant at $\alpha = 0.1$.
+These differences are significant at $\alpha = 0.1$ .
+This wide variation is primarily attributable to the lack of THPL and TSHE site plots in the Cochran study.
 The declining trend in site index values shown in the climax habitat types can also be observed in more seral habitat type phases.
-However, these differences are not significantly different at any desirable α level.
+However, these differences are not significantly different at any desirable $\alpha$ level.
 It could be stated that the differences in site index at the drier range in data is well within the measurement error, thus any differences in site index values are not entirely applicable to a change in calculation method.